workshopper/javascripting/problems/introduction/problem.md

 touch introduction.js
 ```

-or if you're on windows,
+Or if you're on Windows:
 ```bash
 type NUL > introduction.js
 ```